 Plasmapheresis is a blood-cleansing intravenous procedure where blood is removed from a patient, treated, and then returned to the patient.
 The procedure works by removing the patient’s blood plasma, which contains the disease-causing autoantibodies.

-Prednisone, the most common form of corticosteroids prescribed to patients with autoimmune encephalitis, acts as an immunosuppressant, which suppresses the immune system from making harmful autoantibodies.
+Prednisone, the most common form of corticosteroids prescribed to patients with autoimmune encephalitis, acts as an immunosuppressant, which suppresses the immune system from making harmful autoantibodies and decreases the inflammatory response to antibodies.
 Steroids also work as anti-inflammatory agents by reducing swelling in the brain.
 Side effects include high blood glucose levels (important to those suffering from diabetes), weight gain, facial swelling, blurred vision, increased levels of infections, and osteoporosis.
 Psychiatric side effects also can occur, including insomnia, mood fluctuations, mania, depression, and anxiety.
 Click for a complete list of side-effects and more information.

 Psychiatrist specializes in the diagnosis and treatment of mental disorders.

 Receptor is a protein on the surface of a brain cell that receives chemical messages and is a key building block in the brain’s chemistry.
 In autoimmune encephalitis, the body’s immune system produces an antibody that binds to a receptor in the brain and causes cells to respond inappropriately.
 Treatment of AE involves eliminating or reducing these antibodies.